New York Yankees appearance policy: Impact

-Criticism
+Criticism and amendments

 Sportswriters have criticized the Yankees' appearance policy in recent years as an outdated product of Steinbrenner's time, as well as the limitations that it places on what players the Yankees are willing to take in trades and free agency.
 In 2013, general manager Brian Cashman attempted to acquire relief pitcher Brian Wilson in free agency, but negotiations halted when Wilson refused to shave his signature beard.
 Pitcher David Price, meanwhile, told reporters that he would not want to sign with the Yankees due to their appearance policy.
 Bill Baer of NBC Sports also critiqued the Yankees' policy for its difficulties in marketing players, citing Justin Turner and Charlie Blackmon as two players known for their beards.
 Independent marketing executives have commented on the strong "Yankees brand" generated by the players' homogeneous appearance, but have criticized the negative impact that has on creating individual player brands.

-Former Yankees players have also voiced their opposition towards the policy after leaving the team.
+Some former Yankees players also voiced their opposition to the policy after leaving the team.
 Andrew McCutchen, who was asked to shave when he was traded to the Yankees in 2018, criticized the Yankees' appearance policy for limiting the individualism of players.
-McCutchen, who had worn long dreadlocks as a member of the Pittsburgh Pirates, said that if he had been traded to the Yankees during that time, it would have been difficult to part with his hair, "Because that's who I was ...
-That's (what) made me Andrew McCutchen."
+McCutchen, who had worn long dreadlocks as a member of the Pittsburgh Pirates, said that if he had been traded to the Yankees during that time, it would have been difficult to part with his hair, "because that's who I was.
+That's made me Andrew McCutchen."
 (McCutchen would cut his dreadlocks off on his own accord in 2015 for charity while still with the Pirates.)
 Clint Frazier, whose curly red hair was declared "a distraction", joked on Twitter, "here's to leaving my razor at home" after joining the Chicago Cubs.
 Despite admitting that some players preferred to keep their facial hair during the MLB season, then-manager Joe Girardi said in 2017 that "I haven't really had anyone come into my office and say, 'We need to change this.'"
+Yankees management have even claimed the policy keeps the Yankees unique.

+On February 21, 2025, the Yankees amended their appearance policy, permitting players and coaches to have "well-groomed beards".
+Owner Hal Steinbrenner, who inherited the team from his father George, made the decision after several years of internal dialogue, culminating in conversations with players.
+One of the driving forces behind this change was Devin Williams, whom the Yankees had acquired in an offseason trade with the Milwaukee Brewers.
+Williams, who had worn a beard his entire professional career, voiced his frustrations to general manager Brian Cashman about the inconsistent application of a policy that allowed mustaches but not beard stubble.